Animal Science (ANSC)

 ANSC 4310.
 Animal Growth & Performance.
 3 Hours.

-Students study the physiological and endocrine system factors affecting growth and performance of domestic animals.
-The course may include the study of meat animal growth and developmental processes and factors that affect body/carcass composition, carcass quality and value.
+Students study the fundamental principles of animal growth and performance.
+This course may include the study of meat animal growth and devleopmental processes as they affect animal performance, body and carcass composition, quality, and value.
 Course Equivalents: AGRI 4310

 Prerequisite: ANSC 3373 and Junior standing.